 Planting a Cottage Garden

 Although cottage gardens look haphazard, some thought needs to be given to planning the effect.
-You are aiming for a succession of blooms that give a tapestry of color.
-The best plants to use are simple varieties that haven't been overly bred, and are high performance while being tough and reliable.
+You are aiming for a succession of blooms that provide a tapestry of color.
+The best plants to use are simple varieties that haven't been overly bred and high-performance while being tough and reliable.

 Think old-fashioned favorites, including Geraniums, roses, and foxgloves, to create an informal, casual atmosphere, and plant them close together, ignoring standard spacing.
 Let plants flop over and weave through each other.
 Voluptuous, effervescent, fragrant, and self-seeding choices will help you create the look.
 Multi-petaled flowers will give that romantic feel, such as blowsy peonies and old roses.

 Consider the height and spread of the plants.
 Although the usual arrangement is to put the tallest plants at the back and the shortest at the front, why not try some taller plants in the middle?
-Climbers scrambling up supports give background and can also be used among the profusion on rustic obelisks, while perennials, such as Delphiniums, Aquilegia, Phlox and pinks planted in clumps, are the backbone, popping up year after year.
+Climbers scrambling up supports give background and can also be used among the profusion on rustic obelisks.
+At the same time, perennials, such as Delphiniums, Aquilegia, Phlox, and pinks planted in clumps, are the backbone, popping up year after year.

 Traditionally Hollyhocks were planted against the cottage wall, as before houses had damp courses, the plants helped draw moisture out of the wall and keep the foundations dry.
 Today they immediately give the feel of a cottage garden, whether against the wall or towering out of a border.

 Sow easy-to-grow long-lasting annuals and wildflowers, including Calendula, cornflowers, Nigella, and biennial foxgloves, to fill any gaps.
 Over time self-seeding plants will pop up randomly in unexpected spots, giving an interwoven lightness and artlessness to the design.

 Include some evergreens among the herbaceous in your cottage garden design, for interest through winter, and for a nod to the past incorporate edibles.
 Step-over-apples could be used as boundaries, chives to edge the paths, medicinal and aromatic herbs interspersed, or chard nestled in among the flowers.

 Features and Structures